EsotericSquishyy/superTemplate/README.md

     <img src="assets/quantum_computing-5.png" width="300">
 </p>

-See how these are rendered in `./examples`.
+See the source code for these in `./examples`.

 ## Features

 This package consists of two parts:

 1. A set of templates
 2. Macros for various subjects

 We have implemented the following templates in `templates.typ`:

 - `notes`, for taking lecture notes during class (or taking them from a textbook).
 The real analysis and algorithm notes in the gallery above are both examples of this.
 - `assignment`, for completing homework assignments and problem sets.
 The probability and group theory assignments in the gallery above are both examples of this.
 - `basic`, a barebones template for generic tasks.
 We've used this to create study sheets summarizing key info in a course.
 The quantum computing summary sheet in the gallery above is an example of this.